SayanInf/Hotel_Management_System/README.md

 In this era, Hotels are increasing rapidly throughout the whole world.
-They definitely need a software which can manage their daily records like Incoming Customer Details, Room distribution, Room Details, Bills and Payments etc. Moreover, all of the dataset should be Classified and Private which needs a descent security system.
+They definitely need a software which can manage their daily records like Incoming Customer Details, Room distribution, Room Details, Bills and Payments etc. Moreover, all of the dataset should be Classified and Private which needs a decent security system.
 This Project includes all that.
 The entire project is open source with MIT License for the contributors and free for distribution. :grinning: